FangSen9000/FangSen9000/README.md

 Education:              Henan University, Victoria University, Australia, double major in
                         Computer Science and Technology.

-Telephone:              +86 15836057829

 CSDN blog：             [Wirth‘s blog（Chinese）][1]

 Self-introduction

 As for me, I am a pathfinder, I love open source, and really enjoy the atmosphere of Open source the community and writing code.
-I have rich experience in image processing under the guidance of my professor Yan in the virtual reality lab.
+I have rich experience in image processing under the guidance of my professor in the virtual reality lab.
 I have participated in be akin to ACM International University Student Programming Competition and have some experience in algorithms.
 I have experience in bytedance youth training camp, get the teaching and guidance of systematic development engineers.

-It is worth mentioning that I've been a long-term Apache APISIX （Top-Level-Project） contributor since my sophomore year, mentor is [**@杨陶(SkyeYoung)**](https://github.com/SkyeYoung).
-The person who took me to the field of scientific research was Professor [**@张德道(Teoh TeikToe)**](https://github.com/teohteiktoe) of Nanyang Technological University, Singapore.
+It is worth mentioning that I've been a long-term Apache APISIX （Top-Level-Project） contributor since my sophomore year.
+My research career began with Nanyang Technological University, Singapore.

 </details>